Wox-launcher/Wox/docs/ai_theme.md

 # Create Theme with AI

-> Please note that this feature requires the configuration of LLM settings to be used.
-If you have not configured LLM settings, please refer to the [LLM settings](llm_settings.md)
+> Please note that this feature requires the configuration of AI settings to be used.
+If you have not configured AI settings, please refer to the [AI settings](ai_settings.md)
 > documentation.

 Wox provides a unique feature that allows you to create themes using AI.
 This feature can be accessed using the `theme ai` command followed by your theme description.
 The AI will